 Introduction to Avalon, Pennsylvania

 Avalon, Pennsylvania, in Allegheny county, is 5 miles NW of Pittsburgh, Pennsylvania.
-The town, which is considered part of the Pittsburgh metropolitan area, has a population of 5,294.
+The town is considered part of the Pittsburgh metropolitan area.

 Avalon and Nearby Attractions